hangary/hangary.github.io/index.md

 # these variables are required -------------------------------
 banner_title: Accelerating the Future
 banner_subtitle:
-background_image: images/blue.jpeg
+background_image: images/blue.jpg

 # all of the following variables are optional -----------------
-page_url: /hello # only include this variable if you aren't building the page to your primary domain
+page_url: /Gary Han # only include this variable if you aren't building the page to your primary domain

 # favicon
 favicon: /assets/ico/favicon.ico